Willem Albert Bachiene; 1712 - 1783.

 the trademark professional precision of Bonne.
 On the Atlantic

-side, the Georgia Florida border does not follow the St Mary's
+side, the Georgia Florida border does not follow the St Marys

-River, The westernmost Florida border is not following the
+river, The western most Florida border is not following the

-Iberville River.
+Iberville river.
 The state line between the two Carolinas

 is pure fantasy.
 Louisiane still extends deeply east of the

-by the first Treaty of Paris in 1763).
+by the first treaty of Paris in 1763).
+And finally: no mention

-And finally: no mention is made of the two Floridas.
-Under
+is made of the two Floridas.
+Under the British rule (between

-British rule (between 1763 and 1783), Florida was partitioned
+1763 and 1783), Florida was partitioned into West (capital

-(capital city: St Augustine).
+city: Pensacola) and East (capital city: St Augustine).

 Note also the profound ignorance of the inland geography of